CYST084/_PyTorch-for-Deep-Learning---Machine-Learning/README.md

 ## PyTorch for Deep Learning & Machine Learning

-This repository contains a collection of Jupyter Notebooks implementing concepts and exercises *(mostly from PyTorch for Deep Learning course by Daniel Bourke)*.
+This repository contains a collection of Jupyter Notebooks implementing concepts and exercises *(mostly from "PyTorch for Deep Learning" course by Daniel Bourke)*.
 The notebooks offer a practical and interactive approach to mastering PyTorch for various deep learning tasks.

 **Topics Covered:**